-Dustin co-founded ABLConnect, previously served as the Director of Graduate Studies for the Harvard Government Department and faculty director of IQSS’s Undergraduate Research Scholar program.
-Dustin has organized interdisciplinary conferences on causal mechanisms, climate change politics, negotiation in international relations, the intersection of causal inference and machine learning, active learning, peer learning, and equitable instruction in inclusive classrooms.
+Dustin has organized interdisciplinary conferences on causal mechanisms, climate change politics, negotiation in international relations, the intersection of causal inference and machine learning, active learning, peer learning, equitable instruction in inclusive classrooms, and teaching in the age of AI.
 Dustin is co-leading an effort to support younger scholars in the social sciences interested in climate change.
+Dustin co-founded ABLConnect (a repository for active learning pedagogy), previously served as the Director of Graduate Studies for the Harvard Government Department and faculty director of IQSS's Undergraduate Research Scholar program.

 He received a PhD in Politics from Princeton and BA from the University of Rochester.

 Politics of Climate Change

 The Salata Institute is committed to supporting research that promises to make a real-world impact on the climate crisis.
 The Climate Research Clusters Program and Seed Grant Program deliver on this commitment by funding new and interdisciplinary climate research that address the many dimensions of the climate challenge.

 Climate Research Cluster: Strengthening Communities

 Climate Research Cluster: Initiative to Reduce Methane Emissions

 In the spirit of transparency and integrity, Salata Institute Faculty Associates disclose publicly their key professional activities outside of Harvard University.
 The activities disclosed below are for the most recent reporting period, as defined by University policy.
 Some of the activities may be paid, some may be unpaid, and others may be in exchange for expense reimbursement only.

 Outside Professional Activities For Dustin Tingley

 Research or teaching appointment